-In last week’s article, we discussed importance of recognizing and mastering two domains of change, if we want to optimize our parenting effectiveness.
+In last week’s article, we discussed the importance of recognizing and mastering two domains of change, if we want to optimize our parenting effectiveness.
 First, there is the ‘Inside Game.’
-This is about your personal psychology, and mastering your attitude, your energy and your inner resources to be at your best every day.
+This is about your personal psychology, and mastering your attitude, your energy, and your inner resources to be at your best every day.
 Then, there is the ‘Outside Game.’
-This is the domain of your daily habits, and the effectiveness of your action plan for life.
+This is the domain of your daily habits and the effectiveness of your action plan for life.

 Last week, we covered the fundamentals of the inside game, with a focus on how acceptance of the moment (in front of you) frees you to have choice and flexibility.
 We need this in order to teach.
 Resistance to a moment of negative behavior usually locks us into a reaction that is habitual, ineffective and often upsetting.
 Nothing improves with reactive parenting.

 Once we accept the moment that is in front of us, we are then free to choose the most effective path that will teach or guide our children.
 Today, we build on that by creating an action plan that best teaches.

 The Outside Game: Why Limits Must Be Job One.

 Life sets limits on all of us and learning to live happily and effectively within them is a skill we (hopefully) acquire through our childhood experiences.
 More importantly, perhaps, we learn about responsibility by negotiating our way through these ‘life limits’ while striving to do our best.

 Our children need rules and limits; as this allows them to grow up in a world that reflects reality and then consequentially, prepares them for that reality.
 So, let’s jump into the practical stuff, so you can see how this works.

 Using Limits to Teach Preparation for Life.

 Critical Mistake 1: Too many rules.
 The more rules you have in your home, the more violations of the rules that will occur.
 The more violations, the more frequently you have to end up managing your children’s behavior.